 More than 84 per cent of leading independent schools now offer a mixture of GCSEs and IGCSEs.
 This is the approach we have adopted at St Swithun’s, where each subject department has autonomy to select the course offering the most appropriate blend of academic rigour, accessibility and progression to further study at A level.
 Some schools prefer either GCSEs or IGCSEs exclusively.
 Both qualifications are respected, valued and understood by universities and employers.

-Parents and pupils should feel able to ask informed questions about the (I)GCSE courses offered by a school, and the school should be able to explain how it is responding to curricular changes and the rationale for the combination of courses it offers.
+Parents and pupils should feel able to ask informed questions about the (I)GCSE courses offered by a school, and the school should be able to explain how it has responded to curricular changes and the rationale for the combination of courses it offers.
 More specific questions can be posed, often on a subject level, about how each course helps to meet the needs and interests of pupils at that school.

 Subscribe / latest articles and news from our schools